 - Weekly Assignments- which will consist of primary source activities, projects, presentations, and other smaller assignments.
-Points will vary from ten to thirty on assignments with larger assignments taking place over several weeks.
-These will be accessed and submitted through Brightspace unless otherwise specified. - Reading quizzes every week- which will come from selected sections of the textbook, Give Me Liberty!
+Points will vary from ten to thirty on assignments with larger assignments taking place over several weeks. - Reading quizzes every week- which will come from selected sections of the textbook, Give Me Liberty!
 They will be completed on Brightspace and due every Saturday night. - Two in-class book tests- For 1302, we will be reading All Quiet on the Western Front and Warriors Don't Cry.
 Each test will be short-answer and worth 50 points. - Unit exams- There will be four unit tests.
 Each will be worth 60 points.
 40 points on each test will come from multiple choice questions.
 The other 20 points will come from the Discussion Board posts from the unit. - There will be one extra credit opportunity in the form of a History v.
 Hollywood Essay on a pre-approved selection of historic films based around our 1302 curriculum.
 The rubric for this will be handed out at the beginning of class and must be followed for points to be awarded.
 This will be worth up to 50 Extra Credit points. - Edpuzzle Videos: These are the lecture videos for our class and will constitute 20 points every week.
 You will have at least one per week assigned.
 If you average 70% or higher, you will receive 20 points.
 If you average below 70%, but still watched all of your assigned videos, you will receive 10 points.
 If you fail to watch ANY of the assigned videos, you will not receive any points. - Discussion Questions: These will daily be completed in our course's Brightspace discussion board.
-A selection of these (4) each unit will constitute one third (20 points) of each of your Unit Tests.
+A selection of these (4) each unit will constitute one third (20 points) of each of your Unit Tests. - One mock trial debate over the decision by President Truman to drop the atomic bomb.
+This will be worth 60 points.
+Teams will be divided into a prosecution, a defense, and a jury.
+All materials for the debate including research will be available through our Google Classroom.